my bookshelf

 fINANCIAL tHERAPY bOOKS

-Flavor: shame-free financial therapy workbook written by a financial therapist - not sure where to start with financial therapy?
-Start here.
+Flavor: shame-free financial therapy workbook written by a financial therapist.
+For those who are looking to ease anxiety by taking action.
 Niche: for all

 Flavor: one of the godmothers of financial therapy, somatic, holistic Niche: for all, highly recommend for those recovering from shame-based financial trauma